 is not to maintain a steady state, such as with calcium- bone or some

-other bodily system.
+other stable bodily system.
 The autocrine signaling conversion to

 1,25OHD is only turned on in particular circumstances.
-So vitamin
+Vitamin

 D based autocrine signaling is a crucial part of how most immune cell